 Introduction

-Whether we are amateur athletes or seasoned competitors, performance and recovery inevitably depend on the health of the deep tissues: joints, tendons, ligaments, muscles...
+Whether you are an amateur athlete or a seasoned competitor, performance and recovery inevitably depend on the health of deep tissues: joints, tendons, ligaments, muscles...
 At the heart of these essential structures lies a key protein, often overlooked but nonetheless indispensable: collagen.

 In this article, discover why and how collagen treatments can become key allies to optimize your performance, prevent injuries, and sustainably support your physical well-being đź’š

-Also discover all the D-LAB powdered collagen treatments.
+Also discover all the treatments of D-LAB powdered collagens.

 I. Some definitions